Configuring the Mobile Security Administrator Portal UEM Integration Settings

 1. To edit the UEM settings, click Edit.

-3. To temporarily stop or resume the device sync process, click Pause.
+3. To temporarily stop or resume the device sync process, click Pause or Resume.

 4. To remove the integration settings. click Remove.